VelikayaScarlet/velikayascarlet.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a master's student at the College of Computer Science and National & Local Joint Engineering Research Center of Intelligent Information Processing Technology for Mongolian, Inner Mongolia University.
+I am currently a master's student at the <a href="https://ccs.imu.edu.cn/">College of Computer Science</a> and National & Local Joint Engineering Research Center of Intelligent Information Processing Technology for Mongolian, Inner Mongolia University.
 Prior to this, I earned my bachelor's degree in Computer Science from Zhengzhou University of Light Industry in 2023.

 My research interests include <span style="font-weight: bold;">Natural Language Processing, Large Language Models and AI Fairness</span>.
+Recently, I am focusing on:

+(1) Mitigating and Evaluating Stereotypes and Bias in LLMs.
+(2) Exploring Bias, Ethics and Fairness phenomenon in LLMs.

 I am actively seeking research internships or visiting student opportunities to deepen my expertise in these domains.
 Additionally, I am also interested in pursuing a PhD program for Fall 2026 admission.

 <!-- My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->